Electronic health records in the United States: Coverage

 Beyond financial concerns there are a number of legal and ethical dilemmas created by increasing EMR use, including the risk of medical malpractice due to user error, server glitches that result in the EMR not being accessible, and increased vulnerability to hackers.

 Legal status

 Electronic medical records, like other medical records, must be kept in unaltered form and authenticated by the creator.
 Under data protection legislation, the responsibility for patient records (irrespective of the form they are kept in) is always on the creator and custodian of the record, usually a health care practice or facility.
-This role has been said to require changes such that the sole medico-legal record should be held elsewhere.
+The implementation of a unified electronic health record would therefore require a change in the law to allow medical records to be stored offsite and to remove the legal requirement for local storage.
 The physical medical records are the property of the medical provider (or facility) that prepares them.
 This includes films and tracings from diagnostic imaging procedures such as X-ray, CT, PET, MRI, ultrasound, etc. The patient, however, according to HIPAA, has a right to view the originals, and to obtain copies under law.